carueda/tscfg/README.md

 ### shared objects

-As of 0.9.94 there's initial, experimental support for shared objects (#54).
+Since version 0.9.94 we started adding support for "shared objects" (#54), a feature that has been enhanced in later versions.
 This is exercised by using the `@define` annotation:

 ```properties